Girl Time!!

 Both of “my girls” are surely fast asleep in their rooms.
 I enjoy the peace of a quiet VRBO despite a blasting a/c unit outside an open window behind me, letting the occasional blast of cool air brush up against my back.
 I’m immersing myself in uplifting praise music after deep conversations that only mature women who feel secure in their surroundings can have.

-We decided to spend a long “Galantines” weekend together to reset, recalibrate and reconnect.
+We decided to spend a long “Galentines” weekend together to reset, recalibrate, and reconnect.
 One is recently widowed, one is still going strong in a full-time demanding career, and one is looking for a place to call home with a deck of challenging cards.

 We bared our souls, shared our dreams, and sat with our thoughts.
-We have entered and are fully “in” a new phase of life, awkward and foreign, attempting to find our bearings.
+We have entered a new phase of life, awkward and foreign, as we attempt to find our bearings.

-I'm letting the dust of loving emotions settle in my brain, making no attempt to process.
-Some information shared is just meant to land on smooth ground and melt.
-There is nothing to retain or decipher.
-It's time to listen, set our heavy luggage down, and rest.
+I'm letting the dust of loving emotions settle in my brain.
+Some information shared is just meant to land on smooth ground.
+Nothing to retain or decipher.
+This time is intended for setting our heavy luggage down and resting.

 Let’s face it.
 There’s less in the windshield than in the rearview.
-Some phases of life we once scoffed at are now our reality; “My best years are behind me.”
-I remember rolling my eyes at that thought.
+Phases of life we once scoffed at are now our reality.
+“My best years are behind me” - I remember rolling my eyes at that thought.

 Now, not so much eye-rolling….